Particular/docs.particular.net/nservicebus/upgrades/6to7/moving-msmq-subscriptions.md

 To rectify this, starting from Version 1.0 and above of NServiceBus.Transport.Msmq, if a queue called "NServiceBus.Subscriptions" is detected, an exception will be thrown to prevent potential loss of messages.

+## Create the subscriptions queue

-1. Create a transactional queue called [EndpointName].Subscriptions.
-This can be done by executing the powershell script, `CreateQueues.ps1` that comes packaged with the NuGet package.
+Create a transactional queue called [EndpointName].Subscriptions and substitute the actual name for the endpoint.
+This can be done by using the Powershell scripts, using [native tools or other tools like QueueExplorer](/transports/msmq/viewing-message-content-in-msmq.md#windows-native-tools).
+When creating queues manually, ensure that the queues are marked, "transactional".

+### Using Powershell Script

+Use the `CreateQueue` function that's part of `CreateQueues.ps1`.
+This powershell script, comes packaged with the NServiceBus.Transport.Msmq NuGet package.
 Browse to the lib folder to locate the scripts, for example, `C:\Users\username\.nuget\packages\nservicebus.transport.msmq\1.0.0\lib\net452\Scripts`.

 2. [Load the `CreateQueues.ps1` powershell script](https://technet.microsoft.com/en-us/library/bb613481.aspx) and run the `CreateQueue` function as shown below: